DannyBen/madness/README.md

 Images and Static Files
 --------------------------------------------------

-You can put images and any other asset file anywhere in your documentation folder.
+You can put images and other asset files anywhere in your documentation folder.

 When linking to other pages or images in your documentation folder, simply